praawt/developers/book/README.md

 How do we settle that faster?

 CC/Cash, IATA rules, what about hotels?
-Traveler profile and insight (prinvciple: everyone should own their information)
+Traveler profile and insight (principle: everyone should own their information)

 ## Interlining